Apple lifts lid on 4G iPad, keeps prices

 Smartphones and tablets are starting to eat into PC sales as mobile technology gets more advanced and available content expands.

-Some experts believe mobile devices, as they get more powerful, will eventually displace PCs in many markets, hurting business for the likes of Hewlett-Packard Co and Dell Inc.
+Some experts believe mobile devices, as they get more powerful, will eventually displace PCs in many markets, hurting business for the likes of Hewlett-Packard Co (HPQ.N) and Dell Inc DELL.O.

 The global tablet user base reached 67 million in 2011, according to researcher Strategy Analytics.
 Analysts expect double-digit growth in tablet sales in coming years.